tonghia/transaction-history/README.md

   - The second most value of this program is the program structure and module design.
   - The CLI interface, handling input and output should be completed quickly by using common libraries.
   - The build system, github set up should be completed quickly by using online resources.
-- I am thinking about having 2 versions, the first one forcus on making the program work with simple, short data.
+- I am thinking about having 2 versions, the first one focus on making the program work with simple, short data.
 The second one will focus on handling with a really big file, large data.
+- In the first version, I pipelined the process into steps in which the output of one step will be the input of the next step:
+  1. Convert the data in csv file into a list of the program data structure.
+  2. Filter the list by the period argument.
+  3. Calculate total expense and income, and sort the filtered list.
+- The first version is easy to test and understand but it also waste lots of memory by transfer data between each step, the default sort function is not efficient too.
+It cannot work with a large dataset.
+- In the second version, I intend to improve 2 things:
+  - While reading the data, filter by period argument.
+When building the filtered list, apply insertion sort.
+  - Divide the original file into chunks and process each chunk in parallel.
+Finally, calculate the total and apply merge sort for each chunk transaction list.

 ## Design Decisions